thelang-io/docs.thelang.io/docs/guides/functions.md

 **It works like this:**
 - First, check if there are any non-named arguments in call expression.
-If there are, it tries to match them to function parameters by argument index.
+If there are, try to match them to function parameters by argument index.
 - Second, check if there are any named arguments.
-If there are, it tries to match them by parameter name.
+If there are, try to match them by parameter name.
-- Third, check if there are any arguments that doesn't have default value and was not passed in call expression.
-If so, it raises an error.
+- Third, check if there are any arguments that doesn't have default value and were not passed in call expression.
+If so, raise an error.